-PrismTech recommends using the resolution settings in the table on page 10 as a starting point for your project.
+We recommend using the resolution settings in the table on page 10 as a starting point.
 The three factors that affect image resolution (Viewing Distance, Viewing Conditions, & Type of Image) can affect each project differently.
-Please contact your Sales Representative for guidance on a resolution setting for your project.

 Scaling Files

 Not all documents can be created at the final output size.
 This is due to the limitations of the artboard size in the Adobe Creative Suite.
 When the final output size is larger than the artboard size prepare the file at a scale of 50%, 25%, or 10%.
 Please label the scaling factor used in the slug area of the document.
 This will allow for easy calculation of sufficient image resolution and bleed allowances.
 See examples below.